Package pygeodesy :: Module formy

 Arguments:

-• h_ll - The height above the ellipsoid (meter) or an ellipsoidal location (LatLon with a height or h attribute).
+• h_loc - The height above the ellipsoid (meter) or an ellipsoidal location (LatLon or Cartesian with a height or h attribute), otherwise 0 meter.

-• N - The geoid height (meter), the height of the geoid above the ellipsoid at the same h_ll location.
+• N - The geoid height (meter), the height of the geoid above the ellipsoid at the same h_loc location.

 Returns: